-The optimal view for the Maroon Bells during the winter time is on top of the visitor center.
-Since their was a lot of snow it was easy to walk right to the top and gaze at the mountains.
+The optimal view for the Maroon Bells during the wintertime is on top of the visitor center.
+Since there was a lot of snow it was easy to walk right to the top and gaze at the mountains.

 The Maroon Bells are over 14,000 feet and are climbed every year but can be deadly due to the exposure and the technicality.
 You also need to climb both of the Bells for it to count as a summit which adds to the danger.

 I took a ton of photos here as we were blessed with a perfect day.
 Here are some: